hihelloolleh/CSSWENG-HOA/README.md

 ##### If getting an error trying to load residents page:
-- Drop old hoa_schema and create a new one
+- Drop old hoa_db schema and create a new one (same name)
 - Run app.js again